The Bullwhip Effect: Why You're Losing Money on Your Ecom Store and How to Stop It

 The Hidden Costs You’re Already Paying

-Carrying costs from unsold inventory
+Carrying costs from excess inventory:

-Wasted ad spend driving traffic to out-of-stock pages
+Wasted ad spend on out-of-stock pages

 What Happens Without Web Scraping